Difference Between Size And Capacity Of Vector In C++ STL - C++ Programming Tutorial

 Difference Between Size And Capacity Of Vector In C++ STL

-In this article, we will discuss the difference between size and the capacity of vectors in C++.
-Before discussing their differences, we must know about program size and the capacity of vectors in C++.
+In this post, we will explore the variance between size and the capacity of vectors in C++.
+Prior to delving into their distinctions, it is essential to understand the functions size and capacity of vectors in C++.

 What is the Size in C++?